tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows from the Azure portal search bar, to search for virtual machines and select the service.](images/searchvm.png "Search Virtual Machines")

-3. On the Virtual machines blade, locate the VM you used for your gold image and **Select** on the name.
+3. On the Virtual machines blade, locate the VM you used for your gold image and **select** the name.

 4. On the Overview blade for your VM, confirm the **Status** shows **Stopped**.
 Select **Stop** in the menu bar to move it to a deallocated state.